engapa/osc-docker-builder/README.rst

     osc-builder --python-version 3.4 --clients openstack --clients heat --release stable/newton --build-path /tmp/osc-docker-builder

-I recommend you to use a config file (which you could watch under version control system):
+I recommend using a config file (which could be controlled by a version control system):

 ::